Xerese Side Effects

 Applies to acyclovir / hydrocortisone topical: topical cream

-During clinical trials, most side effects were local and occurred around the application site.
+During clinical trials, most side effects were local skin reactions and occurred around the application site.

-Hypersensitivity side effects have included contact allergy, sensitization to hydrocortisone, and possible sensitization to the drug's base.
+Frequency not reported: Contact allergy, sensitization to hydrocortisone, possible sensitization to drug's base

 During a photosafety study, one subject developed a contact allergy to propylene glycol (one of the inactive ingredients of the cream base).